inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/too-big-a-word-blog.md

 link: "https://points.datasociety.net/too-big-a-word-13e66e62a5bf"
 keywords: []
 learnTags: ["ethics","researchCentre"]
-summary: |-
-  An in-depth look at how &quot;ethics&quot; is defined in the technology industry and how unpacking “ethics” as a keyword is a crucial task.
+summary: "An in-depth look at how \"ethics\" is defined in the technology industry and how unpacking “ethics” as a keyword is a crucial task. "
 ---